Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Related Work

 \subsection{Interactive Machine Learning and Labeling}

 Interactive machine learning (IML) has long shown that humans and models can co-adapt through iterative data curation~\cite{amershi2014power, dudley2018review}.
-The \textit{Machine Teaching} paradigm argued for exposing teaching levers, so non-experts can shape model behavior with principled, design-forward workflows.~\cite{simard2017machine}.
+The \textit{Machine Teaching} paradigm argues for exposing teaching levers, so non-experts can shape model behavior with structured workflows~\cite{simard2017machine}.

-Recent mixed-initiative tools leverage LLMs for data annotation.
-PaTAT~\cite{gebreegziabher2025cognition} supports qualitative coding by synthesizing interpretable rules from a user’s codes, and Wang et al.~\cite{wang2024human} proposes a collaboration workflow where LLMs produce labels and explanations, a verifier assesses their quality, and human annotators re-annotate lower-quality ones.
+Recent mixed-initiative tools leverage LLMs for annotation.
+For example, PaTAT supports qualitative coding by synthesizing interpretable rules from a user’s codes~\cite{gebreegziabher2023patat}, and Wang et al.~\cite{wang2024human} proposes a collaboration workflow where LLMs produce labels and explanations, a verifier assesses their quality, and human annotators re-annotate lower-quality ones.

 Beyond labeling workflows, prior HCI research has shown that asking users to articulate why a model’s output is wrong can play a critical role in debugging and refinement.
 Kulesza et al.~\cite{kulesza2015principles} used the term \textit{explanatory debugging} for explanations that helps end users form more accurate mental models of how a system works, leading to more effective corrections.
 Later studies argued that explanations can support tasks beyond model understanding~\cite{kim2023help,liao2020questioning}.
 Our workflow extends this tradition by eliciting rationales for failures, leading to prompt revisions and test set improvements.